testata inforMARE

 The report stresses, however, that if this first analysis "It finds no evidence of major changes directly attributable to the introduction of the EU ETS, these conclusions should be considered with caution due to the limitations of this analysis.
 In particular, the document explains, significant spillover impacts of the Red Sea crisis on the maritime traffic, the limited time elapsed since its introduction and therefore limited experience in implementing the system for maritime emissions and data limitations are all factors that affect the limits of the analysis.
 This report should therefore be considered as the first step of an ongoing process that provides the basis for future analysis and possible improvements to the monitoring approach, in particular particularly when it comes to considering future prospects, including the review of the entry into force of the FuelEU Regulation Maritime from January 2025".

-Yesterday the European Commission adopted another report which Evaluate the potential inclusion of vessels between 400 and 5,000 tons under the EU Monitoring Regulation, reporting and verification (MRV) of greenhouse gas emissions Maritime inclusion, which - the report notes - could increase the amount of emissions covered by the legislation by about 9% while expanding the number of ships regulated by about 42%.
+Yesterday, the European Commission adopted another report that Evaluate the potential inclusion of vessels between 400 and 5,000 tons under the EU Monitoring Regulation, reporting and verification (MRV) of greenhouse gas emissions Maritime inclusion, which - the report notes - could increase the amount of emissions covered by the legislation by about 9% while expanding the number of ships regulated by about 42%.
 In particular, the analysis examined the costs related to the MRV procedures, concluding that these annual costs for smaller vessels would be similar, if not slightly higher, than those for more Large.
 Consequently - the report notes - the balance between costs and additional greenhouse gas emissions monitored it is less favorable for smaller boats.
 In addition, the report notes that the net present value of costs additional administrative requirements for businesses and authorities is higher than the monetary potential of the savings on greenhouse gas emissions attributable to the Regulation alone maritime MRV.
 However, the analysis suggests that these results could change if emissions savings were taken into account of greenhouse gases from the possible integration of vessels smaller in other greenhouse gas mitigation policies, such as the EU ETS and FuelEU.
 An assessment of these potentials additional benefits will be considered in the context of of the revision of the EU ETS directive scheduled for 2026.

 ››› News file